Ladd Army Airfield: World War II

 Testing at Ladd Field began again in 1942, but by 1943 aircraft cold-weather testing had become a second priority, as Ladd became the hub for fighters and bombers destined for the "Forgotten 1,000 Mile War" in the Aleutians against the Japanese or on their way to Soviet forces as part of the Lend-Lease program.

-Reflecting the need to insure aircraft bound for the Soviet Union were prepared for the flight to Galena and Nome, prior to flying across the Bering Straits to Siberia, Ladd AAF the Alaska Air Depot of XI AF Service Command was activated on 8 July 1942.
+Reflecting the need to ensure aircraft bound for the Soviet Union were prepared for the flight to Galena and Nome, prior to flying across the Bering Straits to Siberia, Ladd AAF the Alaska Air Depot of XI AF Service Command was activated on 8 July 1942.
 The depot moved to Elmendorf Field in 1943, although some of its subordinate units remained until 1944.

 The airplanes arrived at Ladd were stripped of all but basic instrumentation and armament.
 Flights took off with no navigational aids from Ladd Field and fly the first leg to Galena, Alaska on the Yukon River.
 After refueling they went on to Nome, for the short hop across the Bering Strait to Siberia.
 Many were lost because of bad weather.
 The weather was also a danger to the ferrying of aircraft into Fairbanks.

 Ice fog became a problem for airplanes landing at the field.
 The airplanes coming in from Great Falls AAB, Montana often could not make it to Ladd.
 Worse, many didn’t have enough fuel to make it back to Big Delta (to use the alternate Allen Field).
 It was this danger that led to the military decision to build an auxiliary field south of Ladd Field for a weather-alternate which eventually became "26 Mile Field", and later, Eielson Air Force Base.

 By the end of the war, 7,926 aircraft were ferried though Ladd Field.
 The last aircraft transited the airfield on 1 September 1945.

-When the Air Force was made a separate branch in 1947 the name was changed to Ladd Air Force Base.
+When the Air Force was made a separate branch in 1947 the name was changed to Ladd Air Force Base (Ladd AFB).
 For many years, it would be one of two Air Force bases in the Fairbanks area.

 Units assigned to Ladd Field included: